valtimo-platform/valtimo-documentation/extending-valtimo/forms/creating-form-field-data-resolver.md

 FormIO forms in Valtimo can be prefilled with data from custom sources.

+> Form field data resolvers have been deprecated as of version 11.0.0 and will be removed in the future.
+> Please use value resolvers instead.

 ## Introduction

 A `FormFieldDataResolver` is a spring bean that is used by Valtimo to get data to be preloaded in a form.